What you’ll study

 - 15 credits at SCQF Level 5 (National 5-equivalent level)

-- A certificate and transcript of your achievement from the University of Aberdeen.
+- and a transcript of your achievement from the University of Aberdeen.

 This isn’t an actual National 5.
 Nationals are awarded by the Scottish Qualifications Authority (SQA).

-Our Access qualifications are awarded by the University of Aberdeen and graded using our Common Grading Scale.
+Our Access qualifications are awarded by the University of Aberdeen and graded using the University’s Common Grading Scale.
+Our Access qualifications are designed:

 - in accordance with the Scottish Credit Qualifications Framework (SCQF) at National 5 level